 Gum disease, also known as periodontitis or periodontal disease, is an infection of the soft tissues that surround the teeth.
-Periodontitis is incredibly common, but is also preventable.
-Whether your dentist has let you know that you have a mild case of gum disease or you simply want to prevent it, there are a few practices you can implement in your oral health routine to keep your gums healthy.
+Periodontitis is incredibly common, but it is also preventable.
+Whether your dentist has informed you that you have a mild case of gum disease, or you simply want to prevent it, there are a few practices you can implement in your oral health routine.

 Learn more about periodontal disease prevention and what to do if you have gum disease, and contact your dentist today to make an appointment for a routine cleaning.